ikeohachidi/kwik-css/README.md

 .pb-<number>
 .pl-<number>
 ```
-Ranges from 0 to 19 with values all in `px`
+Ranges from 0 to 5 with values all in `em`

 **Margin**
 ```css